 WORKER’S COMPENSATION CLAIMS:

 If you are seeking counselling in relation to a Worker’s Compensation Claim that you have filed, and you have been referred by your G.P. or by your Rehab Provider, this does not automatically mean that your Insurer will pay for your sessions.
 If you do not have written authorization from your Insurer for sessions of clinical psychology, this will need to be arranged beforehand, otherwise you might be liable to pay the full session fee yourself.

-Counselling sessions are 50 minutes long; the additional 10 minutes that make up the “therapy hour” are used to process the session payment, for submission of rebates for yourself, and for the booking of follow-up appointments.
+Counselling sessions are 50 minutes long; the additional 10 minutes that make up the “therapy hour” are used to process the session payment, for the submission of rebates, and for the booking of follow-up appointments.
 Payment is made at the beginning of each session.